I Am Legend (novel): Plot

-Set on Cimarron Street in 1976 Gardena, California, after an apocalyptic war that ravages the land with weekly dust storms, the novel details the life of Robert Neville in the months and eventually years after the outbreak of a pandemic that has killed the rest of the human population and turned infected survivors into "vampires".
+Set after an apocalyptic war that ravages the land with weekly dust storms, the novel details the life of Robert Neville, who lives on Cimarron Street in Los Angeles in the months and eventually years after the outbreak of a pandemic.
+The plague, whose spread was facilitated by the dust storms, killed most of the human population and turned them into undead "vampires".
 The vampires conform remarkably to their stereotypes in fiction and folklore: they are blood-sucking, pale-skinned, and nocturnal, though otherwise indistinguishable from normal humans.
 Neville, possibly the sole survivor of the pandemic, barricades himself indoors nightly as vampires violently swarm his house.
 He is further protected by the traditional vampire repellents of garlic, mirrors, and crucifixes.
-During the day, the vampires are inactive, allowing Neville to drive around stabbing them with wooden stakes (since they seem impervious to his gun’s bullets), which causes them to liquefy instantly, and scavenging for supplies.
+During the day, the vampires are inactive, allowing Neville to drive around stabbing them with wooden stakes, since they seem impervious to his gun's bullets, and scavenging for supplies.
+Impalement causes the vampires to liquefy instantly.
 Occasional flashbacks reveal the horrors of how the disease claimed the lives of his wife and daughter.

-Suffering from extreme isolation, depression, and alcoholism, Neville determines there must be some scientific reasons behind the vampires' origins, behaviors, and oddly specific aversions, so he gradually researches at his local library, discovering that the root of the disease is probably a Bacillus strain of bacteria capable of infecting both living and deceased ("undead") hosts.
-His experiments with microscopes also reveal that the bacteria are deathly sensitive to garlic and sunlight.
+Suffering from extreme isolation, depression, and alcoholism, Neville determines there must be some scientific reasons behind the vampires' origins, behaviors, and oddly specific aversions, so he gradually researches at the Los Angeles Public Library, discovering that the root of the disease is probably a bacillus strain of bacteria capable of infecting both living and deceased ("undead") hosts.
+His experiments with microscopes also reveal that the bacteria are deadly sensitive to garlic and sunlight.
 After he painstakingly attempts to win the trust of a stray sickly dog that dies after only a week, Neville, heartbroken, commits himself even more vigorously to his studies.

-Soon he experiments directly on incapacitated vampires, which leads to a new theory that vampires are affected by mirrors and crosses because of "hysterical blindness", in which the infected now delusionally react as they believe they should when confronted with these items.
-Neville additionally discovers that exposing vampires to direct sunlight or inflicting wide oxygen-exposing wounds causes the bacteria to switch from being anaerobic symbionts to aerobic parasites, rapidly consuming their hosts when exposed to air and thus giving them the appearance of instantly liquefying.
+Soon he experiments directly on incapacitated vampires, which leads to a new theory that vampires are affected by mirrors and crosses because of "hysterical blindness".
+According to his theory, widespread sensationalist media towards the end of the plague caused a general rise in the fear of supernatural monsters like vampires, resulting in the infected now delusionally reacting as they believe vampires should, including when confronted with mirrors and crosses.
+Neville additionally discovers that exposing the vampires to direct sunlight or inflicting wide oxygen-exposing wounds causes the bacteria to switch from being anaerobic symbionts to aerobic parasites, rapidly consuming their hosts when exposed to air and thus giving them the appearance of instantly liquefying.
 However, he discovers the bacteria also produce resilient "body glue" that instantaneously seals blunt or narrow wounds, explaining how the vampires are bulletproof.
-Lastly, he deduces now that there are in fact two differently reacting types of vampires: conscious ones who are living with a worsening infection and undead ones who have died but been partly reanimated by the bacteria.
+Lastly, he deduces now that there are in fact two differently reacting types of vampires — conscious ones who are living with a worsening infection and undead ones who have died but been partly reanimated by the bacteria and have lost their rational abilities.